csci701s25/crescendo/README.md

 This initial project template contains a few workflows (defined in `.github/workflows`) to help with your project development:

 1. `checks.yml`: A workflow that runs anytime a PR is opened, or a new commit is pushed to a branch with an open PR.
-At some point in the semester, please modify/add steps for the checks you wish to run (e.g. adding checks for tests & style).
-Your repository is configured to require all status checks to pass before merging a PR.
+Eventually, we will use ESLint and testing.
+The repository is configured to require all status checks to pass before merging a PR.

 2. `merge.yml`: A workflow that runs when a commit is pushed to the `main` branch, like when a Pull Request is merged.
-If you need to deploy your project, you should add some steps in this file.
 When this workflow succeeds, a message will be sent to your project channel in Slack.

 3. `issue.yml`: A workflow that will notify your project channel in Slack that a new Issue was created.

-In general, your development workflow will be to open one (or more) Issues in any given week, write the code in the coming week, and then open and merge one (or more) PRs that address the corresponding Issue(s) from the previous week.
-When opening an Issue & Pull Request, please complete the relevant fields in the description (the templates are defined in the `.github` directory).

 # Tech Stack